vurdalakov/crc32/README.md

 #### Points of interest

-Thois program uses a C# implementation of CRC32 hash algorithm that is inherited from [System.Security.Cryptography.HashAlgorithm](https://msdn.microsoft.com/en-us/library/system.security.cryptography.hashalgorithm.aspx) class.
+This program uses a C# implementation of CRC32 hash algorithm that is inherited from [System.Security.Cryptography.HashAlgorithm](https://msdn.microsoft.com/en-us/library/system.security.cryptography.hashalgorithm.aspx) class.